emintz/ArduinoLib/RTOSAid/README.md

 | `queue_storage` | An array of `T` to hold enqueued messages                 |
 | `queue_lendgh`  | Number of elements in the `queue_storage` array           |

-The constructor declares a queue.
-The created queue is not running.
+The constructor configures a newly created queue.
+The resulting queue is not running.
 Applications must start it to make it usable.

 ### Destructor